 WESA is the offspring of a report of the British Columba Law Institute dated 2006 (available, in November 2013 at this URL: http://www.bcli.org/publication/45-wills-estates-and-succession-modern-legal-framework).
 One can just imagine the committee meetings of these well-intentioned, experienced and hard-working will, estate and probate lawyers who would not have had the inclination to reinvent the wheel, start-from-scratch reform, that seems to be so anathema to this area of society.

 2006, according to Grade 1 math, is some seven years ago.
-In the result of government consideration and consultation, the resulting statute, WESA was put to the local legislative assembly, approved, but the coming into force delayed until the magic date of March 31, 2014, presumably to allow all interested parties to get ready.
+In the result of government consideration and consultation, the resulting statute, WESA was put to the local legislative assembly, approved in 2009, but the coming into force of most of it delayed until the magic date of March 31, 2014, presumably to allow all interested parties to get ready.
 It has the makings of being the most significant day of change, as far as body of law goes, for not only probate and estate lawyers, but also those that just dab in the occasional Will.

 Some of the Changes